ppy/osu-wiki/wiki/Gameplay/Input_device/Mouse/en.md

 ### Raw input

 Raw input will bypass Windows mouse acceleration and provide the most accurate mouse movement.
-It is neccessary to enable raw input in order to set custom mouse sensitivity on Windows 7+.
+It is necessary to enable raw input in order to set custom mouse sensitivity on Windows 7+.

 ### Confine mouse cursor